abelleisle/.dotfiles/README.md

+# UNDER CONSTRUCTION
+I'm renovating my dotfiles to use nix.
+README is very out of date.
+I apologize.

 # .dotfiles
 These are my dotfiles.
 Currently I use a static colorscheme because I feel like that works for me.